 Knee surgery may be the ultimate solution to your knee pain.
-But, even after surgery some people can be affected by post-operative pains.
-Don’t worry; this pain is only a temporary phase which will subside with proper care.
+But, even after surgery some people can be affected by post-operative pain.
+Don’t worry; this pain is only temporary and will subside with proper care.

 At My Knee Doctor Chester we provide you with the post-operative care that you need after knee surgery.
 We have some valuable suggestions to help you get relief from pain after the operation.

-You will also be given a set of exercises for your knee.
-Regularly practise these exercise to improve blood circulation, movement in your knee and to strengthen muscles.
+You will also be given a set of exercises by your physiotherapist to help you recover after your knee surgery.
+Try to do these exercises regularly to improve blood circulation, movement in your knee and to strengthen your muscles.

 Alternative pain management options

-TENS (transcutaneous electrical nerve stimulation) for some is a very effective way to stimulate blood flow and reduce pain in the knees and adjoining areas.
-However, recent studies have revealed that this may not be an effective method for everyone.
-There are alternatives to TENS such as electrophysiological stimulation although, again, this may not be suitable for everyone .
+TENS (transcutaneous electrical nerve stimulation) for some is a very effective way to stimulate blood flow and reduce pain in their knees and surrounding tissues.
 Always consult an experienced professional before making a decision on alternative pain relieving treatments.

 A regular consultation with your doctor is the most essential part of your ” return to fitness ” regime.
 Report any development or discomfort immediately so that it can be addressed before it gets worse or slows down your rehabilitation.